 APRON: chicken aprons, also known as hen saddles, are pieces of material designed to protect a chicken’s skin and feathers from damage due to mating, injuries, self feather-picking or feather picking from other chickens.

 ARAUCANA: A blue egg-laying breed of chicken originating in Chile.
 Traits include yellow skin, no tails (aka: rumpless) no beards and no muffs.
-Araucanas can possess ear tufts, which are feathers that grow from a slender, fleshy flap just below the ear
+Araucanas possess ear tufts, which are feathers that grow from a slender, fleshy flap just below the earlobe.

 BANTAM: a chicken that is approximately ½ the size of a larger, standard sized counterpart within the same breed.